restic/restic.github.io/_posts/2017-07-25-please-upgrade-to-0.7.1.md

 The procedure we've just described in the previous paragraph contains a bug.
 Did you notice it?
-What happens when after the (now unneeded) files have been removed, but the index could not be saved to the repo?
+What happens when after the (now unneeded) files have been removed the index could not be saved to the repo?

 This was reported (thankfully) by a user as [GitHub issue #1032](https://github.com/restic/restic/issues/1032).
 The next time restic starts, it reads the old index files (remember, the new